Cardiovascular Sonography Programs

 Cardiovascular technology consists of five areas of specialization: Cardiac sonography (adult), cardiac sonography (pediatric), electrophysiological cardiology (EKG, stress testing, cardioversion, etc.), vascular sonography, and invasive cardiology (angiograms and other catheter-based technology).
 The NSU Cardiovascular Sonography Program in Tampa offers didactic and clinical training in two of these specialties, cardiac sonography (adult) and vascular sonography, as an integrated curriculum.
 Additional course content introduces the student to pediatric cardiac sonography and basic concepts in electrophysiological cardiology.
 Because of strong interrelationships between cardiac and vascular diseases, the need was seen for a comprehensive program covering both specialties.
 Also, some cardiology departments and other imaging providers may prefer that sonographers obtain training and professional registry in both cardiac sonography and vascular sonography for purposes of diagnostic expediency and professional flexibility.

-Bachelor of Health Science - Cardiovascular Sonography (B.H.Sc. - CVS)
+Bachelor of Science - Cardiovascular Sonography (B.S. - CVS)

 This specialty program is designed to prepare students for entry-level positions in the field of cardiovascular technology.
 Students take online courses at the undergraduate level, as well as attend on-campus lectures integrated with hands-on training in the ultrasound lab.
 This prepares them for the 12-month clinical externship during their second year.
 Upon graduation, the B.S. - CVS student will be eligible to apply for admission to the online Master of Health Science (M.H.Sc.) program.